-- 2012: City Advisory Commission on the Environment Holds Environmental Summit. - 2013: City Commits to be a Clean Energy Community.
-Calls for reduction of energy use by 20% in 2018. - 2016: Climate Stewardship Council Created by Planning & Zoning Commission.
+- 2012: City Advisory Commission on the Environment holds Environmental Summit. - 2013: City commits to be a Clean Energy Community.
+Calls for reduction of energy use by 20% in 2018. - 2016: Climate Stewardship Council created by Planning and Zoning Commission.
 First Hartford Climate Action Plan begins to be drafted. - 2017: City of Hartford adopts Climate Action Plan.
 Six action areas identified: Energy, Food, Landscape, Transportation, Waste, and Water.
 Office of Sustainability created.

-In addition, the Sustainable CT program offers a Climate Leader designation, celebrating municipalities that are reducing harmful greenhouse gas emissions and preparing their communities for the impacts of climate change, while saving money, improving public health, and building community.
+In addition to the work being done by municipalities, the Sustainable CT program offers a Climate Leader designation, celebrating municipalities that are reducing harmful GHG emissions and preparing their communities for the impacts of climate change, while saving money, improving public health, and building community.
 The Climate Leader Designation is optional for Bronze and Silver certified communities and required for Gold certification.